 Applicants to the School of Nursing undergraduate program on the MCV Campus must submit official transcripts from all colleges, universities and hospital schools/programs attended.

-For readmission candidates, the Office of Undergraduate Admissions will obtain the student’s VCU transcript.
+For readmission candidates, the Office of Admissions will obtain the student’s VCU transcript.
 Applicants who have attended other colleges since leaving VCU must request the registrar of each college to send official transcripts to the Office of Undergraduate Admissions